Leo-Corporation/Blog/blog/content/post/passliss-version-2502206-is-now/index.md

 ---
-title: 'Passliss: Version 2.5.0.2206 is now available '
+title: 'Passliss: Version 2.5.0.2206 is now available'
 description: Learn more about this new version of Passliss.
 slug: passliss-version-2502206-is-now
+aliases: passliss-version-2502206-is-now.html
 date: 2022-06-13 00:00:00+0000
 image: cover.png
 categories: